State Auto Insurance Review

 To find out how much car insurance costs, take into account the different types of coverages offered by State Auto:

-- Emergency Road Service Coverage: This protection is for problems such as a dead battery, towing not related to an accident, being locked out of your car, a flat tire, and running out of gas.
+- Emergency Road Service Coverage: This is roadside assistance protection is for problems such as a dead battery, towing not related to an accident, being locked out of your car, a flat tire, and running out of gas.

-- Medical Payments Coverage: This optional coverage pays medical expenses related to an automobile accident.
+- Medical Payments Coverage: This optional coverage (additional coverage you pay as an add-on) pays medical expenses related to an automobile accident.
 It’s subject to the terms, limits, and conditions of your policy.

-- Bodily Injury Liability: This pays for injuries and death that may occur because of an at-fault accident caused by you or another person driving your car.
+- Bodily Injury Liability: This pays for injuries and death that may occur because of an at-fault accident caused by you or another motorist driving your car.

 - Property Damage Liability: This coverage reimburses others for damage to a vehicle or property such as utility poles or fences in an at-fault accident.